Travel Insurance and Safety Advice for Visitors to Costa Rica

 Hospitals in Costa Rica

 There are approximately 30 CAJA hospitals and 250 clinics in Costa Rica.
 In general, although the building is old and many in need of repair, the quality of the professionals working in these facilities is above average for the region.
-Below are some of the more popular hospitals in Costa Rica.
+Below are some of the more popular hospitals.
 For a comprehensive list, visit: Costa Rican Hospitals on Wikipedia

 Emergency Medical Assistance Numbers